Installation#

 hostnvshmemx_sync_all_on_stream()

-The NVSHMEM library will automatically detect when it runs on a system with more processes than GPUs and fan out the processes accordingly.
+The NVSHMEM library automatically detects when it is running on a system with more processes than GPUs, and distributes the processes accordingly.
 It also automatically detects the presence of the MPS server daemon and GPU utilization configuration and enables the APIs accordingly.
-If an unsupported API is used in a limited MPG run, an error message will be printed, and the application will exit.
+If an unsupported API is used in a limited MPG run, an error message is printed, and the application exits.

 Include